 Prior to WBCSD, Brendan’s work experience includes life cycle assessment and costing at Walt Disney Imagineering, renewable and energy efficiency project identification at Office Depot and green building consulting with Green Dinosaur.
 Brendan has an MBA from the Yale School of Management, a Master of Environmental Management from the Yale School of Forestry & Environmental Studies and a bachelor’s with honors from the University of California Santa Cruz.

 The use of alternative resources has a long tradition in the Austrian Cement Industry.
 The success story originally started with the processing of alternative main constituents for cement production.
 The recent trend reaches out further for the substitution of natural raw materials for the clinker production.
 For every ton of cement, almost 500 kg of alternative resources have been reused.

 Cement recarbonation refers to the process where part of the CO2 emitted during the cement production is re-absorbed by concrete in use through carbonation.

 Good repair services and upgrade options for end users or manufacturers in Europe provide a longer life option for all high-end audio products manufactured and distributed by the members of the High End Society e.V.

-Food and drink manufacturers work continuously to preserve the value of resources that go into producing food and drink products during the manufacturing process.
-The website Ingredients for a circular economy presents through concrete examples what manufacturers do to move towards a more circular economy: for instance, through preventing food waste and striving to preserve the value of resources such as water, energy and materials.
+Food and drink manufacturers work continuously to preserve the value of resources that go into food and drink products during the manufacturing process.
+The website Ingredients for a circular economy presents through concrete examples what manufacturers do to move towards a more circular economy: for instance, striving to preserve the value of resources such as water, energy and materials.

 Go4Circle is the Belgian umbrella association for private companies who put the circular economy at the heart of their operations.
 It represents 220 companies who are helping enterprises across all sectors to fundamentally change their production processes, making the transition towards the circular economy, and also including manufacturing companies who use circular economy principles.